 Heads up, this post may contain affiliate links and any sales made through such links will reward me a small commission – check my Disclosure Policy to learn more.
 As an Amazon Associate I earn from qualifying purchases.

 There is a lot of attention paid to a baby’s weight.
-After you give birth one of the first things people want to know is, “How much did the baby weigh?”
+When a baby arrives one of the first things people want to know is, “How much did the baby weigh?”

 After learning the weight they may comment, “that’s big!” or perhaps, “oh, so tiny!”
-I almost never hear, “sounds like the perfect weight.”
+It seems that you almost never hear, “sounds like the perfect weight.”

-As your baby grows, weight can be a source of pride, almost like it’s equivalent to IQ.
+As your baby grows, weight can be a source of pride or stress.
 Parents of a big baby will proudly proclaim that their offspring is in the 90th percentile.